-In addition, Appendices 4-10 contain information on the data sources used to develop this report and discuss in detail their limitations, as well as issues associated with data quality.
+Appendices 4-10 also contain information on the data sources used to develop this report and discuss in detail their limitations, as well as issues associated with data quality.
 As previously, readers are urged to be aware of the contents of these Appendices when interpreting any of the information contained in this report.
 In particular, the inconsistent uploading of emergency department cases to the hospital admission dataset remains an important issue, which is outlined in more detail in Appendix 4.

-Overview of the Health Status of Children and Young People in Hutt Valley DHB
+Overview of the Health Status of Children and Young People in Southland

-While it is hoped these additional features will serve to enhance the utility of the information presented, the need for a consistent approach to monitoring child and youth health status over time means that the way the epidemiological data is presented in this report is similar to previous years.
-The table which follows thus provides a brief overview of each of the indicators contained in this report, including their distribution nationally and within the Hutt Valley DHB region.
-Similarly, while it is possible to consider each of these issues individually, when considering which issues should be awarded the highest priority in future strategy development, the approaches to prioritising health needs outlined below are very similar to those highlighted in previous reports:
+In order to provide a brief overview of the health status of children and young people in Southland, the table which follows contains a brief summary of each of the indicators contained in this report, including their distribution nationally and within the Southland region.
+While it is possible to consider each of these issues individually, when considering which issues should be awarded the highest priority in future strategy development, a number of approaches to prioritising health need are possible.
+These are briefly outlined below:

-A Comparative Approach: When considering which issues should be awarded the highest priority in future strategy development, one approach is to consider the areas in which Hutt Valley DHB deviates from the New Zealand average.
-Such an approach needs to take into account the demographic profile of Hutt Valley region, which at the time of the 2006 Census had a very similar ethnic profile to the New Zealand average, although a higher proportion of children and young people lived in urban or very affluent areas.
-This demographic profile would potentially suggest that Hutt Valley DHB might as a result, have a similar rates for conditions for which ethnic disparities for children and young people were most marked (e.g. rheumatic fever), as well as similar / lower rates for conditions for which socioeconomic disparities were most marked (e.g. skin infections).
-A brief perusal of the tables which follow however suggests that while Hutt Valley DHB did have lower rates for some conditions (e.g. rheumatic fever), admissions for others (e.g. skin infections, bronchiolitis) were higher than the New Zealand average, and thus interventions aimed at addressing the underlying determinants of health (e.g. household crowding) or risk factors (e.g. exposure to second hand cigarette smoke) for these conditions may need to be awarded a relatively high priority within the region.
+A Comparative Approach: When considering which issues should be awarded the highest priority in future strategy development, one approach is to consider the areas in which Southland differs from the New Zealand average.
+Such an approach needs to take into account the demographic profile of the Southland region, which at the time of the 2006 Census had a lower proportion of Pacific, Asian and Other children and young people than the New Zealand average, as well as a much lower proportion living in the most deprived areas.
+This demographic profile would potentially suggest that Southland might as a result, have lower rates for conditions for which disparities for Pacific, Asian and Other children and young people were most marked (e.g. TB, rheumatic fever), as well as lower rates for conditions for which follow indeed does suggest that Southland does have lower rates for many such conditions (e.g. TB, rheumatic fever, pneumonia, skin infections), but also higher rates for a number of conditions for which rates for European children tend to be higher (e.g. gastro-oesophageal reflux, constipation).
+Such a mixed picture potentially makes a comparative approach to prioritising health need less useful than a number of other approaches outlined below.

 An Absolute Approach: An alternative view of health need would be to consider those issues which, irrespective of their position relative to the national average, made the greatest contribution to hospital admissions and mortality in the region.
-In Hutt Valley DHB during the past 5 years, Sudden Unexpected Death in Infancy (SUDI) was the leading cause of postneonatal mortality, while injuries were leading causes of mortality for children and young people.
-Suicide however also claimed the lives of a large number of Hutt Valley young people during this period.
+In Southland during the past 5 years, SIDS and congenital anomalies were the leading causes of infant mortality, while injuries (particularly from land transport accidents) were the leading causes of mortality for both children and young people.
+Suicide however also claimed the lives of a large number of Southland young people during this period.
 In terms of hospital admissions, injuries again made a significant contribution to morbidity for both children and young people, although infectious and respiratory conditions were also prominent for children, and reproductive health issues (particularly admissions for labour and delivery) were the leading cause of admissions for young people.
-While these findings would place SUDI, injuries, reproductive health issues and suicide towards the top of the priority list for addressing child and youth health needs, there are clearly overlaps with those issues emerging from the comparative approach (e.g. the considerable burden of morbidity attributed to infectious and respiratory diseases).
+Such findings would place SIDS, congenital anomalies, infectious and respiratory diseases, injuries and suicide towards the top of the priority list for addressing child and youth health needs, although a number of issues emerging from the comparative analysis (e.g. higher rates of admission for gastro-oesophageal reflux and constipation) must also be taken into account.